ovinehall/ovinehall/README.md

 ## # abt me

-<p> I'm 14 years old.
-I know Python, CSS, HTML, and some Java lol.
-I love reading books and listening to music and I hate going to school and talking to people I don't like.
+<p> I love reading books and listening to music and I hate going to school and talking to people I don't like.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------</p>